ALIAHMEDSAKR/badil-platform/docs/Planning-Basics.md

-# Planning Basics
+# Planning Basics – Badil Project

-This document outlines the communication tools, repository setup, and task management approach for the Badil project.
+## Communication Channel
+Primary team communication: Discord.

+## Repository
+Private GitHub repository with write access granted to team members and instructor.

+## Task Management
+Trello will be used for task tracking and workflow management.